jaseemabid/blog/preview/inc.md

 for a progressively expanding subset of Scheme.
 Every compiler step produces real assembly code that can be assembled and executed directly by the hardware.

-I think its an exceptionally solid approach to write an educational compiler but the paper alone isn't sufficient and I had to wade through tons of other material to fill the gaps.
-I hope to write a series of blog posts explaining the process in detail and improving in some key areas which troubled me when I had to do this on my own. *You can consider this series to be an extended tutorial* accompanying the paper.
+I think it is an exceptionally solid approach to write an educational compiler but the paper alone isn't sufficient and I had to wade through tons of other material to fill the gaps.
+I hope to explain the paper here in detail and improve the narrative in some key areas which troubled me when I had to do this on my own. *You can consider this blog to be an extended tutorial* accompanying the paper.

 To summarize, the goals are

-1. A longer and easier introduction to the same idea with more material to make the learning easier.
-This is very much necessary for some sections like functions, closures and dynamic allocation.
+1. A longer and easier introduction to the concepts explained in the paper.
+This is very much necessary for sections like functions, closures and dynamic allocation.

-2. A short and quick introduction to x86_64 assembly.
-Its easier to provide a short tutorial sufficient to understand the code rather than send the reader to a more comprehensive material elsewhere.
-We will use the relatively easier to read Intel syntax unlike AT&T notation used by the paper.
-We will focus exclusively on modern 64 bit architecture so that the code can be compiled on a recent Linux distribution without several old 32bit compatibility libraries.
+2. A short and quick introduction to x86_64 assembly covering only the subset necessary to get started.
+Most of the resources online to learn assembly tend to be outdated and too much information to just get started quickly.
+We will use the relatively easier to read Intel syntax unlike AT&T notation used by the paper and focus exclusively on modern 64 bit architecture.

 3. The runtime representation of data in the paper is a clever hack but its much more complicated than it should be.
 I will stick with a simpler constant 3